Shadow Medicine

 • Monthly meetings discussing and exploring healing initiatives and community actions within the Colorado psychedelic healing movement (May 2021 - January 2022).

-PROFESSIONAL CERTIFICATIONS
+PROFESSIONAL CERTIFICATIONS/TRAININGS

 • Multidisciplinary Association for Psychedelic Studies: MAPS Public Benefit Corporation - MAPS Adherence Rater trainee.
 MPBC Adherence Raters are mental health professionals who review recordings of therapy sessions conducted as part of the MDMA-assisted clinical trials for fidelity to the MDMA-assisted therapy treatment manual and protocol.
 The Adherence Rater training is an approximately 65-hour time commitment over the course of five months, including online meetings and completion of self-directed reading assignments and rating exercises.
 (October 2021 to February 2022).